suspended CVD graphene

 Impact

->200 publications, H-index = 51 (Sept.
-2016) with 50 citations per publication on average. > 150 invited lectures at international conferences and workshops.
-Supervisor of > 20 PhD theses, (co) organizer of 13 schools, 7 international and 8 national conferences.
+>250 publications, H-index > 70 (Web of Science & > 89 google scholar) with 65 citations per publication on average (a total of ~17’000 citations as of Jan.
+2025). > 150 invited lectures at international conferences and workshops.
+Supervisor of > 70 PhD theses to completion, (co) organizer of 15 schools, 7 international and 8 national conferences.

 List of Selected Publications